How Universal Design Helps You

 Steps and more steps.
 You will learn how you can create options for safer steps while using UD in the Blog.

-I see that someone tried to make a ramp here!
+Someone tried to make a ramp here!
 Does it make the grade?
 No, we can do better.
 More on UD and Ramps in the Blog.

 All the components of UD are there but the space is not.
 You will learn why space always matters for good UD on the Blog.